meganbontrager/dmg-examples/markdown/markdown_example_2.md

 ![](markdown_example_2_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-Or with a relative path (might not work with pdfs?):
+Or with a relative path (can't do this with pdfs):

 ![](../plots/height_pop.png)